Goals and Requirements for Majors and Minors

 For either a major or a minor, students with an AP Biology test score of 5, or with a score of 5 or higher in the International Baccalaureate subject exam in biology, receive 5 elective credits of Biology.
 They are not exempt from taking BIO 210 and 211.

-State of Oregon licensure requirements.
+For Oregon Preliminary Teaching Licensure in Biology, a student must complete the Linfield Teacher Education Program requirements..
 In order to complete these requirements, a student must begin taking education courses no later than his/her sophomore year.
 The student must be advised by an Education Department faculty member each semester prior to registration.